 If you've never been to a research museum or are just curious about what we do: great!
 We welcome you to come visit us.
-Please, however, give us some advanced notice before just showing up; we do not have self-guided tours and for security and safety reasons cannot allow people to browse the research holdings unattended.
+Please, give us some advanced notice before showing up as we do not have a self-guided tour and for security and safety reasons cannot provide unsupervised access into the laboratory or repository areas of the collection.

-2. Unfortunately given space issues, the OSAC can only accomodate 15 visitors at one time (this includes parents/teachers/teachers aids).
+2. Unfortunately given space limitations, the OSAC can only accommodate 15 visitors at one time (this includes parents/teachers/teachers aids).
 If you have more students than this, let us know, and we can discuss options.

-3. Children under the ages of 16 must be accompanied by a parent or legal guardian at all times while they are in the museum
+3. Children under the ages of 16 must be accompanied by a parent or legal guardian at all times while they are in the museum/collection space.

 4. Children under the age of 5 must be supervised directly by an adult (e.g., 1 adult for every 2 children).